siddharthnayaksinghr-cloud/ReelOnApp/README.md

-ReelOn Full Working Project (React Native)

-This project uses @react-native-firebase native modules.
-To run on Android you must:
+# ReelOnApp - Full Version (Auth, Reels, Chat, Follow, Comments, Notifications, Calls)

+This is a ready project skeleton for React Native CLI (Android).
+It includes:
+- Auth (Firebase)
+- Realtime Chat (Firestore)
+- Reels upload/feed (storage + Firestore references)
+- Profile, Edit Profile, Follow system, Comments, Notifications skeleton
+- WebRTC call screen skeleton (requires TURN for production)

+IMPORTANT:
+- This repo is a skeleton to get started.
+It uses native Firebase SDK (@react-native-firebase).
+- You MUST place your `google-services.json` in `android/app/`.
+- The uploaded google-services.json from you was found and copied into the project.

+Run steps:
-1. Install Node.js, Java JDK, Android Studio and Android SDK.
+1. Install dependencies:
-2. Place your real `google-services.json` into android/app/
-3. Run:
    npm install

+2. Android:
-   npx pod-install (if on mac for iOS) npx react-native start npx react-native run-android
+   npx react-native start
+   npx react-native run-android

+3. iOS (macOS):
+   cd ios
+   pod install
+   cd ..
+   npx react-native run-ios

 Notes:
-- This project uses react-native-webrtc, expo-av, expo-image-picker.
-Extra native setup may be required.
-- For push notifications configure Firebase Cloud Messaging and deploy the cloud function provided earlier.
+- For push notifications and FCM, configure native setup (not fully covered here).
-- For production WebRTC, add a TURN server and update ICE_SERVERS in CallScreen.js
+- For video upload, you will need Firebase Storage integration and permissions.